 Therefore, to conclude, to make the claim that racism does not exist in America is ignorant, the tragic stories of George Floyd and countless other African Americans disproves this.

-The phrase ‘institutionally racist’ should only be reserved to describe truly unequal societies, such as apartheid South Africa and 19th Century America.
-Most importantly, however, rather than focusing on divisions and violence, Americans should be looking for unity and harmony in these turbulent times, and should stand side by side to fight against the remnants of racism that exists in America.
+Therefore, rather than focusing on divisions and violence, Americans should be looking for unity and harmony in these turbulent times, and should stand side by side to fight against the remnants of racism that exists in America.